Retrospective templates

 Retrospective board features in HeyRetro

-• Ready-made templates: twelve formats with prompts for process, risk, morale, learning, and strategy.
+• Ready-made templates: thirteen formats with prompts for process, risk, morale, learning, and strategy.

 • Real-time collaboration: participants contribute and see the board update during the session.